mariuswinkler/mariuswinkler.github.io/index.md

 I am Marius, an atmospheric physicist and currently engaged as a Postdoc at the Max Planck Institute for Meteorology.

-My research centers around equatorial dynamics.
-As a kitesurfer and sailor, I am particularly interested in surface winds and processes within the atmospheric boundary layer over the oceans.
+My research centers on equatorial dynamics.
+As a kitesurfer and sailor, I’m particularly interested in surface winds and the processes within the atmospheric boundary layer over the oceans.
-The equator is one of the warmest areas on our planet on an annual average.
-At the same time, there are wind-driven currents in the ocean that transport cold water masses to the surface where they interact with the warm atmosphere.
-We get a region with strong temperature gradients, which is a perfect startpoint for pressure gradients and resulting winds. <br>Exciting, isn't it ?
+The equator is one of the warmest regions on Earth on an annual average.
+At the same time, wind-driven ocean currents bring cold water masses to the surface, where they interact with the warm boundary layer.
+This interaction creates temperature gradients that lead to pressure gradients and drive boundary layer winds.
+Yet, the warm boundary layer also interacts with the overlying free troposphere and thus serves as an active, mediating layer that connects Earth’s surface with the higher atmosphere. <br>Exciting, isn't it ?